 Dr. Shafer also uses regular injectable wrinkle reducers, which he administers himself.
 “I don’t trust anyone else to do it for me,” he admits.
 “As a plastic surgeon, you are your own walking billboard.
 I’ve been using them for about twelve years, and I’ll do it every three to four months.”
 He uses injectable wrinkle reducers on his forehead, between his eyebrows (the elevens) and around his eyes.

 [Editor’s note: Injectable wrinkle reducers are temporary medical treatments designed to help smooth the look of moderate to severe wrinkles in certain areas of the face.
-There are possible side effects and risks, so talk to your doctor to see if these treatments are right for you.]
+There are possible side effects and risks, so talk to a licensed provider to see if these treatments are right for you.]

 If plastic surgeons really are their own walking billboard, then Dr. Shafer is the ideal advertisement for his skincare philosophy.
 He knows to give his skin what it needs and uses targeted treatments to maintain the youthful clear skin he is known for.
 The key to this sort of regimen is its personalization.
 “There is not one thing you can do to solve all your problems,” he believes.
 “Most people are candidates for pretty much everything on the menu.
 It’s about prioritizing what your issues and goals are and deciding what treatments will work best for you.”